London Marathon: Charity

 The majority of runners at the London Marathon do so using a Charity Place.
 To obtain this, they commit to raising a minimum amount for a registered charitable cause.
 In contrast to the other World Marathon Majors and other international events, London Marathon has a bigger focus on charity running than other similar events.
-London Marathon participants have helped to raise over £1 billion since its founding, including £67 million (dated to Apr 24 2024) at the 2024 London Marathon which was the highest amount for a single-day fund-raising event.
+London Marathon participants have helped to raise £1.4 billion since its founding, including £87 million at the 2025 London Marathon which was the highest amount for an annual single-day fund-raising event in the world.

 General Ballot

 In recent years, following the growth in popularity of recreational running, it has become increasingly difficult to obtain a place via the general ballot or lottery.
 In 2024, success in the ballot is estimated to be below 3%.
 There have been a number of changes in recent years to address the increase in applications (online applications, removal of multi-ballot entry guarantee etc.).
-The 2025 event ballot received more than 840,000 applications, exceeding the record of 578,000 previously set by the 2024 ballot.
+The 2027 event ballot received 1,338,544 applications.